Welcome

 What’s Next…

-1. Open the Trainerize App.
-Select the kettle bell icon at the bottom to preview your entire program.
+1. Open the Bounce Academpy App.
+Go to the dashboard icon at the bottom of the app.

-1. When beginning your workout, make sure you press “Start Now” in the workout within the app.
+1. When beginning your workout, go to the workout and the workout will automatically begin.

-*Before starting your workout, you can preview each individual exercise to see what amount of weight you lifted the previous week.2.
-After you’ve selected “Start Now”, you’ll be given two boxes to input the number of reps per set (left) and the amount of weight lifted (right)
+2. Most exercises will give you boxes to input the number of reps per set (left) and the amount of weight lifted (right)

 *Do not combine the weight of your dumbbells and no weight entry is required for body weight reps

-3. Make sure to start the timer in between sets to rest.
+3. You may to start the timer in between sets to rest.
+These have been already prescribed accordingly..

-4. Once finished with the workout, don’t forget to click “Save” to save your progress upon completion at the very bottom or in the top right corner.
+4. Once finished with the workout, don’t forget to click “Log” to save your progress upon completion at the very bottom or in the top right corner.

 .
 This will be very important in tracking your progress workout-to-workout.